JohnReedV/boss-bot/README.md

 1. **Add the Bot**: Invite the bot to your server using the invitation link provided.
 2. **Join a Voice Channel**: Make sure you're in a voice channel so the bot knows where to play the music.
+3. **Configure**: Modify the config.json.example to your preferences and rename it to "config.json".
-3. **Start Using Commands**: Use any of the commands listed above to start interacting with the bot.
+4. **Start Using Commands**: Use any of the commands listed above to start interacting with the bot.